Supported projects

 Project by Daniel Šrom, a student at the Faculty of Electrical Engineering and Computer Science

-Daniel’s project is a continuation of Palína’s project and last year’s project to create a small flexible Brass Beat Band orchestra.
+Daniel’s project was a continuation of Palína’s project and last year’s project to create a small flexible Brass Beat Band orchestra.
 In this small orchestra, both Czech and foreign students of VŠB-TUO and other students of the Poruba district are involved.
 The composition of the orchestra is flexible, depending on which players have time on a given date.
 The repertoire is simple – pop music or music suitable for street art.

 Also see the 1st year projects